desmos-labs/themis/.docs/supported-apps/youtube.md

 ## Data source call data
-When asking to verify the ownership of a Youtube account, the data source call data must be a JSON object formed as follows:
+When asking to verify the ownership of a YouTube account, the data source call data must be a JSON object formed as follows:

 ```json
 {